BlackBond06/Tailwind_Installation_guide_PostCss/Readme.md

 Installing Tailwind using PostCSS can be done with the following steps:

-1.Create a folder where the installation will take place.
+1. Create a folder where the installation will take place.
 Open the folder with your prefered IDE and then open the built-in terminal of your IDE. if you are using VSCode, the command to open the terminal is CTRL + ~.

-2.Go to Tailwind's official website https://www.tailwindcss.com and click on "Get Started".
+2. Go to Tailwind's official website https://www.tailwindcss.com and click on "Get Started".
 On the installation section, click on "Using PostCSS".
 This will display an editable screen shot of a terminal.
 Copy the first command displayed on the editable terminal, go the buit-in IDE terminal you opened ealier, paste and run.
+After running the first command on the chrome official website, go back to the website, copy and run the second command on your IDE.
+This will create a config.js file in the root of your project.

+3. Again, on Tailwind's official website, copy the "postcss.config.js" file, go to your project folder and create a new file called "postcss.config.js" and paste the copied code inside and save.

+4. Go to the tailwind.config.js file at the root of your directory, in the module's object, edit the content property by adding the path to your html file like so: "./public/**/*.html".

+5.